Virtual Private LAN Service: Hierarchical VPLS

 VPLS requires a full mesh in both the control and data planes; this can be difficult to scale.
 For BGP, the control plane scaling issue has long been addressed, through the use of route reflectors (RRs).
 RRs are extensively used in the context of Internet routing, as well as for several types of VPNs.
 To scale the data plane for multicast and broadcast traffic, there is work in progress to use point-to-multipoint LSPs as the underlying transport.

 For LDP, a method of subdividing a VPLS VPN into two or three tiered hierarchical networks was developed.
 Called hierarchical VPLS (HVPLS), it introduces a new type of MPLS device: the multi-tenant unit (MTU) switch.
 This switch aggregates multiple customers into a single PE, which in turn needs only one control and data plane connection into the mesh.
 This can significantly reduce the number of LDP sessions and LSPs, and thus unburden the core network, by concentrating customers in edge devices.

 HVPLS (LDP) may also be used to join two VPLS mesh structures together.
 Without using HVPLS, every node in each VPLS mesh must become meshed with all nodes in the other VPLS mesh.
-However, with HVPLS, the two meshes can essentially be joined together at certain locations.
+However, with HVPLS, the two meshes can essentially be joined at certain locations.
 Techniques such as redundant pseudowires can provide resiliency in case of failures at the interconnection points.